 Well, whatever that one guy (I’m sure there are many; pick one) said about the importance of teamwork is true, because fortunately I never had the feeling that I was in this alone.
 Ashley whipped up some terrifying- yet strangely beautiful- spreadsheets, creating a new dimension to the mundane to-do list.
 This one included color-coded assignments, photos, and order of importance.
 “Wowza!” is right.

-Checking something off a list is a remarkable, freeing freedom- and it allows us to revel in our small achievements.
+Checking something off a list is a remarkable and freeing action, and it allows us to revel in our small achievements.
 It provides the momentum we need to continue at full force.
 Fortunately, the team at Evolve is quick to encourage and provide assistance, so those overwhelming moments were always short-lived.

 I learned a few things from the website revamp.